 Arctic Snow & Ice Products built the RazorBack Full Kit to close that gap.

-This new sectional, winged plow system brings Arctic’s proven ground-following design to pickup trucks, giving contractors and municipal crews a cleaner scrape, fewer passes, and better protection when working on sidewalks and mixed surfaces.
+This new sectional, winged plow system brings Arctic’s proven ground-following design to pickup trucks, giving contractors and municipal crews a cleaner scrape, fewer passes, and better protection when working along sidewalks and mixed surfaces.
 Instead of relying on a single rigid blade, the RazorBack uses independently moving sections and floating wings that adapt to uneven ground and trip safely over obstacles.

 What Is the Arctic RazorBack Full Kit?

-The Arctic RazorBack Full Kit is a complete winged plow system for pickup trucks, designed to handle sidewalks, crossings, and uneven paved surfaces more effectively than traditional truck plows.
+The Arctic RazorBack Full Kit is a complete winged plow system for pickup trucks, designed to handle parking lots, crossings, and uneven paved surfaces more effectively than traditional truck plows.
 Unlike straight blades or standard wing plows, the RazorBack uses independently moving moldboard sections that allow the plow to follow the ground instead of riding over it.

 The “Full Kit” includes everything required to run the plow as a complete system, including the blade, hydraulic wings, mounting hardware, controls, and lighting.
-It is built for 3/4-ton through 2-ton trucks, making it suitable for contractors and municipal fleets that already rely on pickups for winter operations.
+It is built for 3/4-ton through 1-ton trucks, making it suitable for contractors and municipal fleets that already rely on pickups for winter operations.

 What sets the RazorBack apart is that it applies Arctic’s sectional design, commonly used on large snow pushers, to a truck-mounted plow.
 Each section can trip independently over obstacles or changes in grade, helping crews maintain a consistent scrape while reducing the risk of damage when working around curbs, manholes, and uneven concrete.